clearlinux/clear-linux-documentation/source/tutorials/kubernetes.rst

 Add the Kata runtime to Kubernetes
 -----------------------------------

-For information on Kata as a container runtime, see `What is Kata Containers?`_.
+For information on Kata as a container runtime, see `What is Kata Containers\*?`_.
 Using Kata Containers is optional.

 You can use *kata-deploy* to install all the necessary parts of Kata Containers after you have a Kubernetes cluster running with one of the CRI's